forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 > After the fall, Christ became Adam's instructor. **He acted in God's stead toward humanity**, saving the race from immediate death.
 He took upon Him the work of **mediator** between God and man. [{EGW; ST May 29, 1901, par.
 11}](https://egwwritings.org/read?panels=p820.17375&index=0)

-We see that the Angel of the LORD was Christ, who spoke LORD's Words, just as it is written that the LORD (JHVH) redeemed by the hand of the Angel.
+We see that the Angel of the LORD was Christ, who spoke the LORD's Words, just as it is written that the LORD (JHVH) redeemed by the hand of the Angel.
 That Angel was Christ, or the Angel of His (JHVH's) presence.
-The Angel in whom LORD's name was.
+The Angel in whom the LORD's name was.
 The LORD (JHVH), or the Father, never directly communicated with humans, but all communication went through His Son, from the beginning of human fall into sin.

 ### The voice of Christ in the Old Testament